ansilove/AnsiLove.framework/README.md

 - You can use custom objects for adjusting output results.
 - Built-in support for rendering Amiga ASCII.
 - Everything's Mac App Store conform and sandboxing compliant.
-- This is a Automatic Reference Counting (ARC) project.
+- This is an Automatic Reference Counting (ARC) project.

 # Documentation